-- The brain also contains a number of cavities known as "ventricles" which are filled with cerebro-spinal fluid (CSF). - The CSF is actually secreted by the choroid plexus, and then circulates through the ventricles to the spinal cord and finally to the meninges, where it gets reabsorbed by the arachnoid. - Blockage of CSF circulation can lead to severe swelling of the ventricles, known as hydrocephalus (Greek for "water head")
+- The brain contains a number of cavities known as "ventricles" which are filled with cerebro-spinal fluid (CSF). - The CSF is actually secreted by choroid plexus.
+It circulates through the ventricles to the spinal cord and is absorbed by the arachnoid, one of the layers of the meninges. - Blockage of CSF circulation through the ventricles can lead to severe swelling of the ventricles, known as hydrocephalus (Greek for "water head")